Parks & Outdoor Recreation Activities Permitted by State/County

 Individuals or members of the same household may enjoy La Verne’s parks for passive use, such as walking, dog-walking, jogging, hiking, biking or leisure time outdoors (e.g. picnics).
 Other outdoor recreation facilities have also been allowed to resume with modifications, including golf courses, trails, equestrian centers, tennis courts and community gardens, provided all activities adhere to distancing and infection control protocols.

-Similar to other nearby Los Angeles County communities, park communal areas remain closed at this time to help limit the spread of COVID-19.
-This includes playgrounds, skate parks, fitness equipment areas, basketball and volleyball courts; multi-use fields such as baseball and soccer fields may only be used by the same family unit or with prior approval as detailed below.
+Similar to other nearby Los Angeles County communities, other park communal areas remain closed at this time to help limit the spread of COVID-19.
+This includes fitness equipment areas and basketball and volleyball courts.
+Multi-use fields such as baseball and soccer fields, however, may be used by the same family unit or with prior approval as detailed below.
 Restrooms are also open for park users’ convenience and cleaned on a daily basis.
-Any group gatherings in park common areas with members outside of your household are not permitted by the State or County.
+Group gatherings in park common areas with members outside of your household are not recommended, and gatherings of more than three households are not permitted by the State or County.